 (Thomason in particular), World War II, and Vietnam.
-Thomason's work illustrated books like Fix Bayonets, which I checked out of the library.3 These souls endured great hardships to experience one of mankind's most horrific and incredible endeavors and to relate those experiences in sculpture and painting.
+Thomason's work illustrated books like Fix Bayonets, which I checked out of the library.
+These souls endured great hardships to experience one of mankind's most horrific and incredible endeavors and to relate those experiences in sculpture and painting.
 Learning about them led to more reading and more learning about combat artists.
 Their work spoke of people who persevered and stories that mattered.
 I wanted my artwork to matter, to resonate with people intellectually, historically, and emotionally.
 When faced with going to art school to learn how to paint better, which I could not entirely afford, or living a life that would result in stories worth telling, I chose the latter and in 1982 I enlisted in the Marines.
 Practice and study could replace things learned in art school, but only life experience would inform what I chose to paint.
 I approached my recruiter with a much deeper understanding of the combat art program than he had, and to his credit, he listened.
-He offered no guarantees and suggested that I pack a portfolio for my trip to Parris
+He offered no guarantees and suggested that I pack a portfolio for my trip to Parris Island, South Carolina.
+I signed up for an open contract enlistment, assured that my work would speak for itself.
+It was not until a few years later that I realized how slim the odds were for me to become a U.S. Marine Corps combat artist.
+There had only been a handful of enlisted combat artists between 1942 and the early 1980s.
+Tom Lovell, John Clymer, Harry Jackson, Richard M. Gibney, Paul T. Arlt, John DeGrasse, Richard Yaco, Henry Casselli, James Butcher, and James Fairfax were primary enlisted artists to document the period between World War II and Vietnam.
+Subsequent to Vietnam, the numbers of enlisted artists reduced even more, with Arturo Alejandre and

-3 Capt John W. Thomason Jr., Fix Bayonets (New York: Charles Scribner's Sons, 1926).
+&lt;sup>3 Capt John W. Thomason Jr., Fix Bayonets (New York: Charles Scribner's Sons, 1926).